Director and Teacher

 Homework might include exploring a “homework kit” which is a themed container full of books, language arts activities, and math games to be shared with the family.
-Some of the kits are a picnic basket, a paint bucket, and a pizza box.
-The homework kits bring learning, fun, and family together.
+Whether it’s a picnic basket, a paint bucket, and a pizza box, the homework kits bring learning, fun, and family together.

-In Andrea’s class, students enjoy learning every day and are able to thrive in an enriching, engaging, and challenging environment.
+In Andrea’s classes, students (including her own two boys) enjoy learning every day and are able to thrive in an enriching, engaging, and challenging environment.